Read Part 2 – Bhutan Road Trip II (Planning)

 Another important attraction that you can include in your itinerary on this day is Changlimithang Stadium.
 Sports lovers will find it worth their time to watch practice sessions of archery at the stadium, as did we.

-Harsh even tried his hands at the game, needless to say, he couldn’t even make it to the board.
+Harsh even tried his hands at the game, must add, the first attempt went pretty well.
 There’s a small playground in front of the archery stadium, where we spent some time looking at the way Bhutanese people enjoy their lives and spend their days.
 How we wish we could live the way they do!
 Ah!
 I was spellbound.

 Thimphu city itself is the focal point of all activity: the streets are lined with cafes and lovely restaurants.
 We spent our night lazing and walking on the streets of the city, relishing a languorous dinner in the town (often heading to Hunger Strike for quick meals), while listening to great music, and devouring many cups of nicely made coffee.